domax/email-bridge/README.md

 TODO
 ----

+0. Fix bug if inbox folder isn't exist - it should be tried to create.
+0. Re-factor code to operate only with ZIP archives/volumes as transport attachments.
 0. Add setting to delete emails into Trash folder instead of hard remove.
 0. Add additional filtering emails by sender.
 0. Setup ESW folder for data exchange, extend Config accordingly.